-And it is as wonderful and enchanting as it sounds like.
+And it is as wonderful and enchanting as it sounds.

 While no one can confirm whether a first look trumps seeing each other at the ceremony only, this idea has been getting increasingly favored.
 However, more than any other reason, the decision to go for a first look depends upon the kind of people you and your spouse are and how exactly you’d want your wedding day to go about.

-If this idea sounds exciting to you, you should dive headfirst into these reasons which make a first look an absolute delight for many.
+If this idea sounds exciting to you, you should dive headfirst into these reasons which make the first look an absolute delight for many.

-Here’s why you cannot afford missing the first look
+Here’s why you cannot afford to miss the first look

 One of the most common reasons couples opt for a first look is the privacy it offers you on your special day.